rvaiya/keyd/man.md

 ## IPC

-To facilitate extensibility, keyd employs a client-server model.
-Thus the keymap can be conceived of as a 'living entity' that can be modified at runtime.
+To facilitate extensibility keyd employs a client-server model.
+The keymap can thus be conceived of as a 'living entity' that can be modified at run time.

 In addition to allowing the user to try new bindings on the fly, this enables the user to fully leverage keyd's expressive power from other programs